litedatum/litedatum-blog/_posts/2025-06-24-Devlog01-data-validation-tool.md

 ### The "30-Second" Philosophy

-This data validation tool is built on a simple principle: **"Cross-cloud ready, code-first, operational in 30 seconds."** And importantly, it will be open source.
+This data validation tool is built on a simple principle: **"Cross-cloud ready, code-first, operational in 30 seconds."** And it is open source: [ValidateLite on GitHub](https://github.com/litedatum/validatelite).

 Here's what that means in practice: